indiravats/download_repo/README.md

 # download_repo
-Language -- Java;
+Language -- Java

-Number of commits -- 500;
+Number of commits -- 500

-Number of issues -- 500;
+Number of issues -- 500

-Number of stars -- 100;
+Number of stars -- 100

-Last commit after 01/01/2021;
+Last commit after 01/01/2021

-Excludes forks, has open issues, has license;
+Excludes forks, has open issues, has license

 Returns 994 results